jsacoba/pai789_finalproject/RESULTS.md

 To support this analysis, first we take the case of countries that were rated with the same risk exposure index.
 Both the United States of America (Global West) and Afghanistan (Southern Asia) were rated 12.99 in terms of exposure but with vulnerability rating of 66.93 and 30.06, repectively, their WRI registered a large gap of 4.79.
 The same case holds true for Spain (Global West) and Pakistan (Southern Asia).
 Relative thereto, we also note the large disparity between their EPI scores.
 The United States has an EPI of 69.3 while Afghanistan was rated 25.5.
 Thus, nothwithstanding equal footing on risk exposure, we can conclude that better environmental management performance is associated with lower risk vulnerability, and lower disaster risk (WRI).

 ![Countries with Same Risk Exposure](https://github.com/jsacoba/pai789_finalproject/blob/main/script5_analyze/to_RESULTS.MD/points_ols.png)
-Figure 3.
+Table 1.
 Countries with Same Exposure Risk Index

 Second, let us take the case of advanced economies or the G7 countries namely, Japan, Italy, United States of America, United Kingdom, Canada, Germany, and France with summative information shown below:

 ![G7 Countries](https://github.com/jsacoba/pai789_finalproject/blob/main/script5_analyze/to_RESULTS.MD/japan_highlight.png)
-Figure 4.
+Table 2.
 Major Advanced Economies

 As observed from the table above, G7 countries performed well in environmental sustainability and management as evidenced by their high EPIs.
 Interestingly, while the 6 of them have on the average kept their WRI low, Japan did not.
 Dissecting the components of WRI would suggest that while Japan have maintained its risk vulnerability low, its being geographically located in Asia Pacific where most typhoons are formed and active volcanoes (destrcutive earthquakes) are located, it tallied the highest WRI of 38.67 among these major advanced economies.